Grand Prix motor racing: First Grand Prix and the Grandes Épreuves

 The only race at the time to regularly carry the name Grand Prix was organised by the Automobile Club de France (ACF), of which the first took place in 1906.
 The circuit used, which was based in Le Mans, was roughly triangular in shape, each lap covering 105 km.
 Six laps were to run each day, and each lap took approximately an hour using the relatively primitive cars of the day.
 The driving force behind the decision to race on a circuit – as opposed to racing on ordinary roads from town to town – was the Paris to Madrid road race of 1903.
 During this race a number of people, both drivers and pedestrians – including Marcel Renault – were killed and the race was stopped by the French authorities at Bordeaux.
-Further road based events were banned.
+Further road-based events were banned.

 From the 32 entries representing 12 different automobile manufacturers, at the 1906 event, the Hungarian-born Ferenc Szisz (1873–1944) won the 1260 km race in a Renault.
 This race was regarded as the first Grande Épreuve, which meant "great trial" and the term was used from then on to denote up to the eight most important events of the year.

 Races in this period were heavily nationalistic affairs, with a few countries setting up races of their own, but no formal championship tying them together.
 The rules varied from country to country and race to race, and typically centred on maximum (not minimum) weights in an effort to limit power by limiting engine size indirectly (10–15 L engines were quite common, usually with no more than four cylinders, and producing less than 50 hp).
 The cars all had mechanics on board as well as the driver, and no one was allowed to work on the cars during the race except for these two.
-A key factor to Renault winning this first Grand Prix was held to be the detachable wheel rims (developed by Michelin), which allowed tire changes to occur without having to lever the tire and tube off and back on the rim.
+A key factor to Renault winning this first Grand Prix was held to be the detachable wheel rims (developed by Michelin), which allowed tyre changes to occur without having to lever the tyre and tube off and back on the rim.
 Given the state of the roads, such repairs were frequent.
 Early Grand Prix cars could be technically innovative, with marques such as Peugeot using technology that would later become more widespread.